Wests Panthers: Affiliation

 On 26 September 2014, the team was announced to be revived as part of the new Brisbane Rugby League, set to commence in 2015, and replace the FOGS Cup.
 In the new BRL, clubs were started (in some cases revived) by existing QRL teams, and West Brisbane Panthers commenced as a development side for Norths Devils.
 They currently play out of Frank Lind Oval (home of junior side Wests Mitchelton) and various grounds affiliated with Norths.

 Crest

 Traditionally Wests are referred to simply as "Suburbs".
-Other press-driven nicknames included the 'Mud and Bloods' due to the design of their jersey, however the use of this nickname has become rarer since the introduction of the Panther logo in 1968.
+Other press-driven nicknames included the 'Mud and Bloods' due to the design of their jersey, however the use of this nickname has become rarer since the introduction of the Panther logo at their annual meeting in December 1967.
 In the early 1980s a rebranding move by the Queensland Rugby League saw all BRL clubs adopt a logo with a stylised Q, similar to the QRL logo used at the time.